Admit it! You attempted to paint a wrought iron fence/railing, and you felt like this is the most challenging task you ever had to face.

 Priming your cast iron fence using a correct base coat (a rust-inhibiting primer base) is very important since this will decide how hard the top finish coat will adhere when you paint the railings.

 For most of the bare wrought iron surfaces, acid-based metal-etching primer provides the lasting base that can help you provide a better-painted finish.

 Make sure that you do not choose latex or acrylic primers as they will not bond very well to the wrought iron surface due to their smooth and nonporous qualities.

 Now when you have picked the right primer, it’s time to choose the best paint for the surface.

 The two types of paints that are well-suited for outdoor wrought iron fencing are:

 Being highly durable, exterior-grade enamel is best for exterior conditions.

-Painting your wrought iron railings with enamel will help them keep off from rust, corrosion, and various other environmental conditions.
+Painting your wrought iron railings with enamel will help them keep off rust, corrosion, and various other environmental conditions.

 Plus, an exterior-grade enamel paint will provide an attractive finish to your railings as well.